jjvanzon/JJs-Reference-Architecture/patterns.md

 `< TODO: Code sample. >`

-This way you can build up all `Cascading` code by just using a pattern.
+This way you can build up all the `Cascading` code by just using a pattern.

 #### Cascading & Repositories